Microsoft Teams’ pricing explained

 • Advanced support.

-If these “extras” sound like something you might miss, you might need to look into a more comprehensive plan — like the Microsoft 365 Business Basic Plan.
+If these features sound like something you’ll miss, you may need a more comprehensive plan — like the Microsoft 365 Business Basic plan.

 Microsoft 365 Business Basic plan

 Each tier of Microsoft Teams pricing includes the previous tier’s functionalities.
-Therefore, the Microsoft Teams Business Basic plan includes everything the Essentials plan does.
+As a result, the Microsoft Teams Business Basic plan includes everything the Essentials plan does.

-What do you get with the Business Basic plan?
+So, what can you expect from the Business Basic plan?

-Business Basic costs $6 per month per user if paid annually and $7.20 per user if paid monthly.
+The Business Basic tier costs $6 per month per user if paid annually, and $7.20 per user if paid monthly.

 For that money, you’ll get: